 Duration: Concentration (partial), up to 1 hour

 A malicious, gnawing miasma of energy radiates from you in an aura with a 15-foot radius.
 Until the spell ends, the aura moves with you, centered on you.
-All allied creatures within the aura’s range increase their movement speed by 10 feet, and regenerate 3 hit points every hour so long as they are on the move.
-This does not stack with other regenerative abilities, or healing from resting (such as if by spending a hit dice in a moving caravan).
+All allied creatures within the aura’s range increase their movement speed by 5 feet.

+Whenever they spend hit dice in the aura’s area, they regain 3 extra hit points.
 This healing does not heal constructs.

 Furthermore, all hostile creatures within the aura that have 0 hit points and are stable are no longer stable on a failed Spirit saving throw.